Skip to main content

 Code examples

 The following program calculates the factorial of a number.
-To simulate a real project with multiple source files, the main program and the factorial procedure are in different files:
+To reflect a common project layout with multiple source files, the main program and the factorial procedure are in different files:

 ! example_factorial.f90